 - or it can be ordered by contacting the Admissions Registrar on 01204 840201 (e-mail: email@example.com).

-The application form will provide us with your contact numbers and information about the applicant's current school.
+The application form will provide us with various pieces of information, including your contact numbers and information about the applicant's current school.
 For older students, we shall also need to know which subjects he wishes to study.

 Year 7 Entry